TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 51/Psalms 51.11.md

 ---

-Cast me not away from thy presence; And take not thy holy Spirit from me.
+Don't throw me from your presence, and don't take your holy Spirit from me.